pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

+# Wait, what is WebRTC?
+Let me ask you a question.
+Does it pain you to have to download a third-party application or plugin to do simple things like have a video or audio chat?
+(I'm looking at you, Skype and Google Hangouts) Worse, imagine building an application that utilizes video or audio chat and having to write codecs for native apps. **Web Real Time Communication**, known among friends as WebRTC, to the rescue!

 ## The 3 reasons:
 1. It is free.
 2. It is well supported.
 3. It is simple.

-# Wait, that is WebRTC?
-Before I justify my reasons, let me answer the aforementioned question with another question.
-Does it pain you to have to download a third-party application or plugin to do simple things like have a video or audio chat (*cough* Skype, Google Hangouts, etc. *cough*)?
-Worse, imagine building an application that utilizes video or audio chat and having to write codecs for native apps...
-Web Real Time Communication, known among friends as WebRTC, to the rescue!

 # Free
 WebRTC is an [open source project](https://webrtc.org/) with many spin-offs in various languages.
-The only part of WebRTC that is not built-in is the signaling mechanism or protocol, which is required to coordinate communication between the browsers involved in the connection.
-Messing with STUN/TURN servers manually can get hairy quickly so the easiest option is to user an already hosted public server or use a service that takes care of that for you: PubNub, Twilio, Xirsys, etc. For the curious George: https://www.twilio.com/docs/api/stun-turn/faq
+The only part of WebRTC that is not built-in is its signaling mechanism or protocol, which is required to coordinate communication between the browsers involved in the connection.
+Messing with STUN/TURN servers manually can get hairy quickly so the easiest option is to use an already-hosted public server or to use a service that takes care of that for you, such as PubNub, Twilio, Xirsysm, and so on.

+Still, if you're curious about STUN/TURN servers, check out this [link](https://www.twilio.com/docs/api/stun-turn/faq).

 # Supported
 WebRTC is compatible with Firefox, Opera, and Chrome: desktop and mobile.
 There's even a cool browser that is built on top of WebRTC; it's called [Bowser](http://www.openwebrtc.org/bowser/) and was developed by Ericsson Research.